Frequently Asked Questions about Red Mountain Colorado

 When packing for their stay, your teen should bring sealed toiletries, prescriptions with their original pharmacy container with labels intact, sunglasses, sunscreen, electric shaver, pictures from home, a list of names and phone numbers of family members and a watch.
 They are also allowed to bring music devices, art or drawing books, musical instruments and make-up.

 Your child should avoid cotton or jean clothing, as it is not recommended for outdoor activities.
-They should not bring any items containing alcohol, sharp objects, leggings/tights, tank tops, blow dryers, jewelry, belts or ties.
+They should not bring any sharp objects, leggings/tights, tank tops, blow dryers, jewelry, belts or ties.

 What is the average age of your students?